So, you have had an Asbestos Management Survey carried out on a building you manage or own and may be wondering what the next step is.

 Furthermore, it is vital that contractors carrying out work on a site have access to the reports, before any work takes place.
 As the Property Manager or Landlord, you should be ensuring that contractors working on your building have access to the Asbestos Register.
 Likewise, contractors should be ensuring they are asking to see the Asbestos Register before they begin works.

 What is Asbestos Encapsulation?

-In cases where it is not necessary to have the ACMs removed, it is possible to have them protected or encapsulated by applying an impervious material, which is secured over or around the ACM, and is designed to prevent the release of fibres under foreseeable conditions, such as vibration, impact and age degradation.
+In cases where it is not necessary to have the ACMs removed but they are lightly damaged or exposed then , it is possible to have them protected or encapsulated by applying an impervious material, which is secured over or around the ACM, and is designed to prevent the release of fibres under foreseeable conditions, such as vibration, impact and age degradation.

-In order to decide what the best approach is, the responsible person for the building should consider the type and condition of the ACM and whether it is possible for further damage to occur.
+In order to decide what the best approach is, the responsible person for the building should consult the recommendations from their latest survey report and consider the type and condition of the ACM and whether it is possible for further damage to occur.
 It is also important to consider whether encapsulation is being used to defer removal which may eventually need to take place anyway!

 When is it Necessary to Remove Asbestos?

 It becomes necessary to remove asbestos when ACMs are too damaged to encapsulate, and there is a foreseeable risk of releasing fibres.
 This can occur if ACMs such as ceiling tiles, pipe lagging, or cement sheets are in bad condition and likely to be disturbed; usually during contractual works.